pyamsoft/pydroid/README.md

 It is an always changing, always actively developed library, and as such is not meant for use outside of pyamsoft projects.

-**It is not written with public usage in mind** and will **not** be taking pull requests on GitHub or elsewhere for new features, unless it will result in less duplication of effort across other pyamsoft applications.
+## Contributions

+PYDroid is open to contributions, though it will maintain a focus around
+the development experience of **pyamsoft** applications.

 ## License